|Learning with SuperMemo|

 Bad (press 1), wrong response; the correct answer seems to be familiar

 Null (press 0), complete blackout; you do not even recall ever knowing the answer

 - Important!
 You only have to understand the difference between Pass and Fail!

 - Fail and less means forgetting!

-- your grading does not have to be very scrupulous as long as you always grade yourself consistently and clearly differentiate between Pass and Fail.
-With time you will develop strong habits that will help you select grades automatically without much thinking
+- your grading will work as long as you always grade yourself consistently and clearly differentiate between Pass and Fail.
+Over time, you will develop strong habits that will help you select grades automatically without much thinking

 - instead of clicking a grade button you can just press a keyboard shortcut (e.g. 5 to choose Bright or 2 to choose Fail)